The beauty of a church community is the abundance of committed people who have an interest in helping the church achieve its vision and mission.

 Volunteers are the engine of the church because they donate the man-hours to ensure everything gets done.

-Furthermore, a structured volunteer orientation process can help ensure a positive experience by helping to prepare them for their new job responsibilities.
+Additionally, a structured volunteer orientation process can help ensure a positive experience by helping to prepare them for their new job responsibilities.

 1. History of the Church

-And, new volunteers should also know when and how the church started.
+New volunteers should also know when and how the church started.

 2. Mission, Vision, and Values

-The mission, vision, and values of a church are what steers its direction so it is important for volunteers to understand why the church exists, where it has been, where it currently is and what it hopes to achieve.
+This makes it important for volunteers to understand why the church exists and what it hopes to achieve.

 3. Information About the Pastor(s)